TahenLyrte/HW6/README.md

 Our dataset has three types of attributes – numerical, ordinal, and nominal.
 Numerical attributes represent continuous numbers (e.g. hours-per-week worked).
 Ordinal attributes are a discrete set with a natural ordering, for instance different levels of education.
 Nominal attributes are also discrete sets of possible values; however, there is no clear ordering between them (e.g. native-country).
 These different attribute types require different preprocessing.
 As discussed in class, numerical fields have been normalized.
 For nominal variables like workclass, marital-status, occupation, relationship, race, and native-country, we’ve transformed these into one column for each possible value with either a 0 or a 1.
 For example, the first instance in the training set reads: [0, 0.136, 0.533, 0.0, 0.659, 0.397, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0,0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0,0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0,0] where all the zeros and ones correspond to these binarized variables.
 The following questions guide you through exploring the dataset and help you understand some of the steps we took when preprocessing the data.

+Question 1 (5 points):

+Encodings and Distance To represent nominal attributes, we apply a one-hot encoding technique – transforming each possible value into its own binary attribute.
+For example, if we have an attribute workclass with three possible values Private, State-gov, Never-worked – we would binarize the workclass attribute as shown below (each row is a single example data point).

+A common naive preprocessing is to treat all categoric variables as ordinal – assigning increasing integers to each possible value.
+For example, such an encoding would say 1=Private, 2=State-gov, and 3=Neverworked.
+Contrast these two encodings.
+Focus on how each choice affects Euclidean distance in kNN.

+Question 2 (5 points)

+What percent of the training data has an income >50k?
+Explain how this might affect your model and how you interpret the results.
+For instance, would you say a model that achieved 70% accuracy is a good or poor model?
+How many dimensions does each data point have (ignoring the id attribute and class label)?
+[Hint: check the data, one-hot encodings increased dimensionality]